What runners can learn from bodybuilders

 It’s pretty obvious to bodybuilders why you wouldn’t want to break down muscle tissue – muscles are the reason they spend hours in the gym.
 That’s why they consume protein shakes like runners do ice cream.

 Unfortunately, most runners fear that building muscle will “get them big”, so they avoid muscle building nutrients like protein.
 This causes many runners to be in a perpetual state of catabolism, which hampers recovery and doesn’t maximize fitness gains.
+We wrote about this in further detail in our Protein for Runners post.

 The truth is, using protein intelligently and at the right times won’t make you bigger at all.
 In fact, it may get you leaner – not to mention recovered faster.
 So, here are the two main types of protein supplements you should be using as a runner and when you should be implementing them into your diet to maximize recovery.